thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 #### Architecture
 ![Model architecture][image10]
-**Layer 1: Convolutional.** The starting point is a convolutional layer with `16 filters` (filter-depth), each filter sliding (more precisely 'convolving') a patch of `5x5 kernal` kernel across the `32x32x3 input image`.
+**Layer 1: Convolutional.** The starting point is a convolutional layer with `16 filters` (filter-depth), each filter sliding (more precisely 'convolving') a patch of `5x5 kernal`  across the `32x32x3 input image`.
 This layer uses `valid` padding with a `stride of 1`.
 The dimensions of the **output** of this layer will therefore be **28x28x16**, which is the so-called feature map that predicts the class to which each feature belongs.
-Since the parameters are shared across this spatial arrangement, the number of parameters will be filter size *(5x5x3) x 16 filter = 1210 Weights + 16 Biases = 1216 parameters*
+Since the parameters are shared across this spatial arrangement, the number of parameters will be *(5x5x3) x 16 filter = 1210 Weights + 16 Biases = 1216 parameters*

 **Activation:** Next, the output of the convolutional layer is activated with a RELU activation function, which adds non-linearity to the neural network

 **Pooling:** Next, the output from the activation layer is pooled using the *max-pooling* method with the most commonly used `kernel size of 2x2` and `stride size of 2x2` which gives a pooling **output of 14x14x16**.
 This pooling layer helps to reduce the number of parameters, memory footprint and amount of computation in the network.
 In addition, it helps to control overfitting.
 The pooling layer does not introduces any new parameters since it computes a fixed function of the input.

 **Layer 2: Convolutional** The network then runs through `another set of convolutional layer with 64 filters and patch size of 5x5, RELU activation and a max-pooling layer` giving an output of **5x5x64**.
-The number of parameters in this layer will be filter size * (5x5x16) x 64 filter = 25600 weights + 64 biases = 25664 parameters*
+The number of parameters in this layer will be filter size *(5x5x16) x 64 filter = 25600 weights + 64 biases = 25664 parameters*

 **Flatten.** The output is flattened into a vector.
-The length of the vector is *5x5x64 = 1600*.
+The length of the vector is **5x5x64 = 1600**.

 **Layer 3: Fully Connected.** The vector is then passed on to a fully connected (FC) layer with a width of **240**, each representing a probability that a certain feature belongs to a label.
 The fully connected layer goes through its own backpropagation process to determine the most accurate weights.
 Each neuron receives weights that prioritize the most appropriate label.
 In simple words, while the Convolution layer extracts the feature maps, the fully connected layers classifies those extracted features. *(Wx + b)*

 **Activation.** The above FC layer is followed by a RELU activation function *g(Wx + b)*.
 In the previous FC layer, the function *(Wx + b)* results in a linear projection from the input to the output.
 RELU function introduces non-linearity to the network again.

 **Dropout.** A dropout layer with `40% keep probability` is added after the RELU activation layer.
-This means that there is a 60% change that the output of a given neuron will be forced to 0.
+This means that there is a 60% chance that the output of a given neuron will be forced to 0.
 This avoid over-fitting of the network.
 This layer was added after noticing that the validation accuracy was not improving after 3 or 4 epochs.
 There was progressive improvement in validation accuracy after including the drop-outs.

-**Layer 4: Fully Connected.** The output of the dropout layer to connected to the second fully connected layers with a width of  **84 outputs**, each representing a probability that a certain feature belongs to a label
+**Layer 4: Fully Connected.** The output of the dropout layer is connected to the second fully connected layer with a width of  **84 outputs**, each representing a probability that a certain feature belongs to a label

 **Activation.** As before, to remove the non-linearity, a RELU activation layer is added.